wang-zhuoran/wang-zhuoran.github.io/index.md

 ## Experience

 - [2024.11 - Present] Master Thesis Student, Delft University of Technology, The Netherlands
-  - Programming Language Group, Department of Software Technology
+  - Embedded Systems group, Department of Software Technology
-  - Computer Engineering Group, Department of Quantum & Computer Engineering
+  - Working on the topic of Efficient Large Language Model Inference

 - [2024.10 - 2025.03] Research Intern, Delft University of Technology, The Netherlands
   - Distributed System group, Department of Software Technology